Tag Archives: natural antibiotic

 Some of the healing effects of garlic are:

-A 2013 study* found that taking a daily dose between 600-1500mg of aged garlic extract was as effective as the hypertensive drug Atenolol in reducing blood pressure over a 24 week period.
-It does this by widening the blood vessels
+A 2013 study published in the Pakistan Journal of Pharmaceutical Studies found garlic was an effective treatment for blood pressure.
+It found taking a daily dose between 600-1500mg of aged garlic extract was as effective as the hypertensive drug Atenolol in reducing blood pressure over a 24-week period.
+It does this by widening the blood vessels.

 By lowering LDL (bad) cholesterol garlic reduces the risk of heart disease.
 However it doesn’t seem to affect triglycerides or HDL levels.